UniStuttgart-VISUS/megamol/docs/manual.md

 files at once.
 On the left side you have the list of modules available and, below, the parameters of the currently selected module (which is marked in the editing pane by a dashed border).
 The menu strip contains direct access to all functions.
-The Configurator is a stand-alone editor for MegaMol TM project files.
-There is no way to connect the editor to a running instance of MegaMol TM and, e.g., to edit parameters on the fly.
+The Configurator is a stand-alone editor for MegaMol&trade; project files.
+There is no way to connect the editor to a running instance of MegaMol&trade; and, e.g., to edit parameters on the fly.

 ### Class Data Base

-To fill the left list of available modules, the Configurator requires a data base containing all classes of the MegaMol TM module graph engine.
+To fill the left list of available modules, the Configurator requires a data base containing all classes of the MegaMol&trade; module graph engine.
 This file is called the state file.
 You can load and save the state file using the Settings menu.
 There, you can also view a summary of the contents of the loaded state file.
-The MegaMol TM release package contains a state file of all modules and classes available in the released MegaMol TM binary.
+The MegaMol&trade; release package contains a state file of all modules and classes available in the released MegaMol&trade; binary.
 You can directly load this state file.
-On Windows operating systems you can also analyze MegaMol TM binaries to generate a state file containing their classes.
+On Windows operating systems you can also analyze MegaMol&trade; binaries to generate a state file containing their classes.
 You find this function also in the Settings menu.
 This function relies on system Dlls and direct invoke of native, unmanaged code.
 So, this function will not work on Linux with Mono.
 A dialog window will open in which you can select the folder to analyze.
-After a short time, the list in this dialog will show you all compatible MegaMol TM binaries, including versions of the core library and all plugins.
+After a short time, the list in this dialog will show you all compatible MegaMol&trade; binaries, including versions of the core library and all plugins.
 Select all binaries you want to be included in the state file.
 Be aware that you can only select binaries which depend on the exactly same core library.
 Select Ok, and the new state file will be created and loaded.
 Per default, a dialog will appear, allowing you to